-Jim Campbell, Esq., serves as senior legal counsel with Alliance Defending Freedom, where he is director of the Center for Cultural Engagement and Scholarship.
+Jim Campbell serves as senior counsel with Alliance Defending Freedom, where he focuses on appellate litigation.

 Since joining ADF in 2007, Campbell has worked on many issues, including defending freedom of conscience and religious freedom.
 In Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, he successfully defended cake artist Jack Phillips, who was sued for declining to design a custom wedding cake celebrating a same-sex marriage.
 Similarly, in Hands On Originals v.
 Lexington-Fayette Urban County Human Rights Commission, he is arguing for the freedom of a Kentucky promotional printer to decline to create shirts expressing messages that conflict with his faith.

 In addition, in Neely v.
 Wyoming Commission on Judicial Conduct and Ethics, Campbell defended a judge facing removal from office simply because she told a reporter that her faith prevented her from performing same-sex marriages.
 The state supreme court rejected the government’s removal recommendation because removal would have ‘unnecessarily circumscribe[d] protected expression’ and thus violated the Constitution.